We Love Plants.

 The Chattooga Garden Family

 It takes a lot of people to run a garden center!
 Chattooga Gardens is grateful to all the people who make it possible.
-Mozelle Edwards has worked for us for 16 years providing expert knowledge on annuals and perennials.
+Mozelle Edwards has worked for us for over 20 years providing expert knowledge on annuals and perennials.
 She is an esteemed member of the Mountain Garden Club.
-Briana Allen keeps us straight in the office and also works on the floor keeping it tidy and tending to customers.
-Jim Gordon will help you with trees and shrubs.
-Sandra Salazar is our unfailingly polite and accurate clerk that also keeps our flowers beautiful and happy, along with her Uncle Rick who runs to and fro for us all, always willing to help.
-Nathan Dedekam makes sure the computers work and assists customers as well.
+Patty Hardin keeps us straight in the office and also works on the floor keeping it tidy and tending to customers.
+Nathan Price will help you with trees and shrubs.
+Shelby Wilson is our unfailingly polite and accurate clerk that also keeps our flowers beautiful and happy, along with her Man Patrick who runs to and fro for us all, always willing to help.
+Troy Allen works hard getting plants off of trucks and into your car.
 Jeff’s mom Glenda makes it a family affair.
 She is passionate about native plants and will be happy to answer any questions in this department.

 Truly rare plants that are special to this region grown right here at Chattooga Gardens.